imbasynergy/ImbaChat-WordPress/README.txt

 == Changelog ==

+= 3.0.8 =
+* New feature: Updating readme

+= 3.0.7 =
+* New feature: Updating readme

 = 3.0.6 =
-* New feature: Updating readme.
+* New feature: Updating readme

 = 3.0.5 =
-* New feature: test commit 1
+* New feature: test commit

 = 3.0.4 =
 * New feature: Updating function